 Some time around the 1460s – perhaps with Hogeson’s case – the bishop of Durham seems to have decided to get on board with other great ecclesiastical institutions (eg. Westminster Abbey) to claim that his church could also offer permanent, royally chartered sanctuary.

 The bishopric of Durham already had a highly independent (palatinate) jurisdiction, but by the 1460s sanctuary was becoming the gold standard of ecclesiastical jurisdictional rights, and it makes sense that the bishop of Durham would want to be amongst sanctuary providers.
-Over next decades, hundreds of other men (and curiously, no women at all), would seek sanctuary at Durham cathedral, mostly for homicides: we’ll see more here in other posts.
+Over next decades, hundreds of other men (but no women at all) would seek sanctuary at Durham cathedral, mostly for homicides: see here for other posts about Durham and here for a discussion of why there were no women.
 The entry records were all edited (by an anonymous scholar) in the 19th century: